njtierney/benchthat/README.md

 {touchstone} already does this but I wanted to try a different, albeit almost certainly less thorough approach, that will suit my purposes.

+The overall idea is to do something that more closely mimics the approach in testthat and snapshot testing, which I feel might be more familiar to other R developers.

 ## Installation

 You can install the development version of branchmark from [GitHub](https://github.com/) with: